Portfolio

 eight clay vessels (made by Ajay Manthripragada) with microphone feedback played back on speakers and looped cassette tapes

-audio (excerpt - 5:16) ︎
+audio ︎

 photo documentation ︎

-The hollow vessels Ajay made were spare cylindrical forms.
-Each was varied with a sort of serial logic, recombinations of a reduced set of parameters—pointed, rounded, broad, narrow, short, tall.
-Their openings were positioned at their bottoms so that what sounded from speakers inside of them was filtered through the clay.
+The architect Ajay Manthripragada and I share an interest in architectural terracotta.
+When we met, Ajay was looking at roof tiles in Rome, using their coupled imbrex-tegula structure as a point of departure for new design possibilities.
+I was looking at resonant vessels used to shape the acoustics of churches in the Middle Ages.
+Ajay and I decided to mold our respective interests into one, building terracotta forms that would sing.
+The basic idea was to create hollow enclosures from clay and illuminate their natural resonance through a simple feedback system using a microphone and a small speaker inside each clay vessel, creating feedback that made their dimensions and materials audible, revealing their inner voices.
+The openings of the vessels were positioned at their bottoms so that what sounded from speakers inside of them was filtered through the clay.
 Feedback sounds from each vessel were recorded onto magnetic tape, another physical and pliant material, and played back inside the very same vessels.
 But what sounded did not re-resonate in quite the same way from day to day.
 Ajay's unfired clay was changing, drying and shrinking, imprinted with fingerprints and dented from moving.
 The sound began to change too.
-The fragile strips of tape spun along the wheels of the looped cassettes broke as they played for long periods of time, unraveling and tangling in the heads of the tape machines.
-During the public presentation of the work, the cassettes, one by one, fell apart, leaving only the gentle breathing of tape machine noise to sound within the clay forms.
-The sound sculpture had circled back to its source of inspiration, the "acoustic pots" of the Middle Ages, becoming resistant to sound, falling silent.
+The fragile strips of tape spun along the wheels of the looped cassettes slowly disintegrated one by one, falling apart, leaving only the gentle breathing of tape machine noise to sound within the clay forms.